 - Use a handheld blender to blitz the soup.
 When the soup is smooth check the seasoning then stir in the basil.

 - To serve, drizzle a little extra virgin olive oil over the soup and serve with croutons or bread.

 - Balsamic vinegar and soft brown sugar balance the acidity of the tomatoes so please don’t skip these.
 You could sprinkle the brown sugar onto the tomatoes before roasting them this works really well too to balance the acidity.

-- This soup is a light summery soup it is deliberately not thick, however, if you want a thicker creamier soup you could stir in some double cream to make it creamier.
+- This soup is a light summery soup - if you want a thicker creamier soup you could stir in some coconut milk or double cream to make it creamier.
 You could also add a chopped floury potato to the soup while it’s simmering, this will keep the soup vegan but will make it thicker.

 - Storing/Reheating/Freezing - Any leftovers can be stored in an airtight container in the fridge.
 You can reheat the soup on the hob or in the microwave.
 This soup is suitable for freezing.
 Don't add the basil, blend the soup then leave to cool.
 Transfer to a freezer-friendly bag or container and keep in the freezer for 3 months.
 Defrost in the fridge overnight then reheat on the hob adding the basil when it's ready to serve.